drgnhunter/ghost-town-ninja/README.md

 # ghost-town-ninja
-A game engine I build using html, css and javascript.
+An endless running game engine I build using html, css and javascript.

 To play the game, go to "Game_Window" Folder and select index.html file.
 All the instructions on how to play are inside the about button(i button).